backy22/dapp-demo/README.md

 - What is Polygon?
   - Ethereum sidechain. parallel blockchain running alongside the main Ethereum blockchain
 - Why Polygon?
-  - speedy transactions and low fees
+  - Speedy transactions and low fees
 - Add Polygon and Mumbai(Polygon Testnet) network on your Metamask
 - [Faucet](https://mumbaifaucet.com/)
 - Connect Polygon network on Remix and deploy (same process)